 We have monthly Saturday walks ranging from 5 to 7 miles in and around Greater Manchester, Lancashire, Yorkshire, Cheshire and Derbyshire.

-See the notice in the office for details of the next walk, or you can check the Upcoming Events/Reminders page on our website or our Facebook page.
+See the Upcoming Events/Reminders page on our website or our Facebook page.

 The Milemunchers group embarked on nine walks during the college year.They enjoyed the fresh air whilst visiting beauty spots in Greater Manchester, Cheshire, Lancashire and Yorkshire border country.

 Our first walk some 5.5 miles started in Tockholes in the Darwen area and took in the local picturesque reservoirs and woods finishing at the Ryal Arms for a wellcome refreshment.
 Next was a visit to Marple Bridge, Peak Forest Canal, Strines, and the Roman Lakes.
 The 6 mile walk was very educational taking in a lot of the local history of this region.